w14525555/FaultTolerantOrleans/FaultTolerantOrleans/ReadMe.md

 If one operator receive the a message from its source, it firstly checks which batch it belongs to.
 If it is not current batch, it will save it into a message buffer.
 If it is, it will check the message type and it can be normal message, barrier message and commit messages.
+Normal Message: Process the message.
+Barrier Message: tell the tracker the barrier message has been received.
+Commit Message:If it does not have state, just increment the batch ID.
+If yes, it will update the reverse log, incremental log, and incrment the batch ID.